-Essential Services and Safety Measure Inspections That Your Business Establishment Needs
+Essential Services and Safety Measure Inspections That Your Business Establishment Needs25 March 2019

 All business owners in NSW must comply with government fire safety services regulations.
 This involves regular servicing, maintenance and certification of the essential services and safety measures of your company premises to ensure that your offices, showrooms or production areas are adequately protected.
 You must also have the required fire protective equipment properly installed and in good order for safe and effective operation.
 The major purpose of requiring adherence to these fire safety regulations by companies is to provide your business facilities and staff members with the best possible protection in case of a fire emergency.